coccinelle/coccinelle/bundles/parmap/parmap/README.md

         # let d = Unix.gettimeofday() in ignore(Array.create 10000000 0.); Unix.gettimeofday() -. d;;
         - : float = 0.0501301288604736328
     ```

- 2. create a shared memory area
+ 2. create a shared memory area,

- 3. possibly copy the result array to the shared memory area
+ 3. possibly copy the result array to the shared memory area,

- 4. perform the computation in the children writing the result in the shared memory area
+ 4. perform the computation in the children writing the result in the shared memory area,

- 5. possibly copy the result back to the OCaml array
+ 5. possibly copy the result back to the OCaml array.

 All implementations need to do 1, 2 and 4; steps 3 and/or 5 may be omitted depending on
 what the user wants to do with the result.